 Instructions

 Prepare the Oat Mixture: In a large mixing bowl, combine quick-cooking oats and the boiling water.
-Stir in brown sugar, 2 molasses, butter, and salt.
+Stir in brown sugar, molasses, butter, and salt.
 Mix until well combined.
-Let the mixture cool to lukewarm.
+Let the mixture cool to lukewarm (no warmer than 110°F).

-Activate the Yeast: In a small bowl, dissolve yeast in warm water (about 90-110°F).
+Activate the Yeast: In a small bowl, dissolve yeast in warm water the appropriate temperature for the type of yeast you're using.
 Let sit for 5–10 minutes, or until the yeast is foamy and active.

 Combine and Rest: Add the proofed yeast to the cooled oat mixture.
-Stir in unbleached all-purpose flour until a firm sponge forms.
+Stir in about 180g of unbleached all-purpose flour until a firm sponge forms.
 Cover the bowl with a clean kitchen towel and let rest for 20 minutes.

-Knead the Dough: Gradually add the remaining flour, kneading until the dough is tacky but not sticky.
-Knead for 8–10 minutes, or until the dough is smooth and elastic.
+Knead the Dough: Gradually add the remaining 150g of flour, kneading until the dough is tacky but not sticky.
+Knead for 8–10 minutes by hand or 5-6 minutes with a stand mixer and dough hook.
+Dough should be smooth and elastic.
 Form the dough into a ball.

 First Rise: Lightly grease a large bowl and place the dough inside, turning to coat all sides.
 Cover with a towel or plastic wrap and let rise in a warm place for 1–1 ½ hours, or until doubled in size.